johnmathews/johnmathews.is/public/pages_dir_from_old_blog/azure-image-recognition-demo.md

+---
-Template: azure-image-demo
+template: azure-image-demo
-Title: Recognizing Traffic Lights Using The Azure Custom Vision API
+title: recognizing Traffic Lights Using The Azure Custom Vision API
-Date: 2021-01-26 14:34:10
+date: "2021-01-26 14:34:10"
-Slug: traffic
+slug: traffic
-Image: src="/images/traffic_lights/header.png" alt="gold"
+image: "/static/images/traffic_lights/header.png"
+category = ["technical.data_analysis"]
+tags = []
-Summary1: I've trained and deployed a deep learning model to recognise and label traffic lights.
+summary1: I've trained and deployed a deep learning model to recognise and label traffic lights.
 You can upload an image to see the results below.
-Summary2: The model will show the location of the traffic lights, and how confident it is about each result.
+summary2: The model will show the location of the traffic lights, and how confident it is about each result.
 Just like in the image above.
+---

 You can upload any image, I suggest googling [dashcam traffic lights](https://www.google.com/search?tbm=isch&as_q=dashcam+traffic+lights), or use one of the images below.
 Images should be smaller than 4mb and should be `.jpeg`, `.bmp` or `.png`.